alphagov/govuk-rfcs/rfc-149-switch-to-per-page-asset-loading.md

 ### Non-rendering applications that use the components gem

-There are applications that use the components gem, but don't render public pages on GOV.UK - for example, publishing applications and the Govspeak gem.
-These may have a different set up with different ways of rendering pages.
+There are applications that use the components gem but don't use Static and Slimmer - for example, publishing applications and the Govspeak gem.

 These changes should be optional - even if this is the default behaviour, it should be able to be turned off at a component by component level and at an application level.
 This could be done with a helper method that checks both if the component has already been used, and if adding the component assets are allowed: